Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: One-chiral-sector-dominated absolute equilibrium and turbulence states

 For the classical incompressible HD, {\it i.e.}, where the pressure $p$ can be eliminated by $\nabla\cdot\bm{u}=0$, the rugged invariants are kinetic energy and helicity which lead to the densities of separate chiral sectors:

 Note that the above spectra can not be considered to be simply the decomposition (into two chiral sectors) of K73 densities ({\it c.f.}, \S\ref{sec:hae}) which are not valid when there is asymmetric truncation between the two chiral sectors of some $\bm{k}$, that is, when only one of the chiral sectors of some $\bm{k}$ is truncated to be unichiral.
-But, if there is no cancelation, one can not derive from Eq. (\ref{eq:QK})
+For example, if there is no cancelation at some $k$, one can not derive from Eq. (\ref{eq:QK})

 which are in particular not true for any $k$ in the homochiral system with only one, say, the positive chiral sector.
 In such homochiral case with $c=+$, $\alpha >0$ is not required by realizability condition (\S\ref{sec:HD}) and Eq. (\ref{eq:QK}) shows that the low helicity state corresponds to a negative $\alpha$ with a sharp peak at the lowest modes $k_{min}>k_p=|\alpha/\beta|$ close to the positive simple pole $k_p$.
-Such a { $\llcorner$} shape energy spectral density, just as K67, supports inverse energy and forward helicity dual transfers \citep[][who also aruged for this with his ``stability assumption'']{W92} with Kraichnan's argument of the tendency of relaxation towards equilibrium.
-Inverse energy cascade with a thorough truncation of one of the sector of Navier-Stokes does have been successfully realized by \citet{bmt12}.
+Such { $\llcorner$}-shape energy spectral density, just as K67, indicates inverse energy and forward helicity dual transfers \citep[][who also aruged for this with his ``instability assumption'']{W92} with Kraichnan's argument of the tendency of relaxation towards equilibrium, as numerically realized by \citet{bmt12} with remarkable quality.
+Note however that such HD scenario does not work in vanishing-$d_e$ EMHD in \S\ref{sec:EMHD}, neither for other more complicated MHD models as will be studied in the next section, which, for instance, when truncated to be homochiral, presents no drastic change of transfer/cascade direction; this is because the large-scale magnetic helicity concentration of OCSDS with symmetric truncation and that of the homochiral state coincide.